Here's What Khloé Kardashian's Sisters Have To Say About Tristan

 When she first started dating Tristan, Khloé's family seemed to be supportive of the relationship and he quickly became part of the family.
 But it's a family rule to not talk too much about each others' love lives.

 She added that it was a "sad situation" all around for her sister, which is about all the information fans are getting about what's going on.
 Kim said they welcomed Tristan as a family member.
-She added:
+She added, according to BuzzFeed:

 When she's gone through really tough things in the past she's always kept that from us and kinda dealt with it until it became public.
 You know, stuff with Lamar [Odom, her ex-husband], things I guess were happening for a year and we didn't know about it and we always think we're so close but she does such a good job at keeping that so private.